Counseling for Anxiety & Stress in Chicago

 - Exacerbation of current health problems

-What can I do about chronic stress?
+What can I do about chronic stress and anxiety?

-What is stress counseling/therapy?
+What is anxiety counseling/therapy?

 At its core, anxiety counseling (aka stress therapy) is a form of counseling that directly targets the issues happening in your life that contribute to high levels of stress.